National Youth Day of Yuva Diwas is celebrated in India to spread the awareness of unity and perseverance among the youth of the country.

 National Youth Day or Yuva Diwas is observed annually to celebrate the birth anniversary of the Great saint of the nation “Swami Vivekananda” on January 12.

-He was the great son of Maa Bharti, who spent his whole life spreading the knowledge of cultural and moral values of Sanatan Dharma or Hinduism.
+He was the great son of Maa Bharti, who spent his whole life spreading the knowledge of the cultural and moral values of Sanatan Dharma or Hinduism.

 In 1984, the Govt. of India decided to honor his efforts to integrate the nation and declared his birthday as National Youth Day or Yuva Diwas.
 India has been celebrating Yuva Diwas since January 12, 1985.